mohammedamoudii/STT-ChatGPT-API-and-TTS/README.md

 ### text to speech folder were previously explained but the newest thing that i will save the latest question in the database into the txt file called latest latest_transcript
 ### Chatbot also were previously explained in the github
 ### lastly also TTS python code where previously explained in the github
-all these folder and files are merged to work in one code
+all these folder and files are merged to work together